Energy landscapes of combinatorial optimization in Ising machines: Results

 Previously, the works \cite{hartmann2000, mann2010} addressed the difficulty of clustering in the context of improving the uniform sampling of the \textit{ground states}.
 Once a ground state $\mathbf{x}$ was found, a ballistic search (BS) routine was carried out: starting from some global minimum state, a chain of zero energy states was constructed by flipping every variable maximum once.
 With the use of such chains, the cluster sizes and thus connectivity of states were estimated more reliably.
 We experimented with this method for clusters at every energy level and found it useful for clustering remote configurations when the number of states becomes infeasibly large.

 Finally, in Fig.~\ref{fig:algos_summary} we illustrate breadth-first search (BFS) that we use to exactly evaluate sizes of clusters at the end of sampling, when such statistics are of interest.
 Both stable and unstable states (exits) participate in BFS, and we confine their number by a predefined bound of states per energy level (usually $10^7$ in this work).
+While only the stable states are later shown on the DGs, the ratio of stable to unstable number of configurations can potentially be used to estimate the probability of escaping saddle regions of the landscape.